 A program designed to prepare Participants to enter and succeed in a Registered Apprenticeship Program.
 Pre-Apprenticeship Programs are Oregon BOLI registered and should have at least one, if not more, documented partnership(s) with a Registered Apprenticeship Program that will assist in placing Participants who complete the Pre-Apprenticeship Program into their Registered Apprenticeship Program.
 If a Pre-Apprenticeship Program service also includes elements of Occupational Skills Training the service must be entered in I-Trac as both a Pre-Apprenticeship Program service and an Occupational Skills Training service.
-If

-Worksystems 4 1618 SW First Avenue, Suite 450 4 Portland, OR 97201 5 503.478.7300 a Pre-Apprenticeship Program service also includes elements of Workforce Preparation the service must be entered in I-Trac as both a Pre-Apprenticeship Program service and Workforce Preparation current with Training.
+If a Pre-Apprenticeship Program service also includes elements of Workforce Preparation the service must be entered in I-Trac as both a Pre-Apprenticeship Program service and Workforce Preparation concurrent with Training.
 When entered as an Occupational Skills Training service or Workforce Preparation concurrent with Training, the Participant will fall in the denominator of the WIOA Credential and Measurable Skills Gain performance.